 Prof. Joe Peppard (Program Director)

-In his consulting, Prof. Peppard has worked closely with senior executives and board members of large complex organizations in both public and private sectors, advising them on IT and strategy related matters, on leveraging information, and on how to unlock business value from their IT investments.
-He also helps a number of technology companies with their strategy, market positioning, and growth.
-An Irish former international athlete, he is a non-executive director of IT Alliance Group, an outsourcing and managed service provider, and previously served as chairman of the board of Fineos Corporation, a global provider of innovative software solutions for insurance, bank assurance, and social insurance.
+In his consulting, Joe has worked closely with senior executives and Board members of large complex organizations in both public and private sectors advising them on IT and strategy related matters, leveraging information and on how to unlock business value from their IT investments.
+He also works with a number of technology companies helping them with their strategy, market positioning and growth.
 He mentors at a number of start-up accelerators in Berlin.